wawhal/discord-chuck-norris/README.md

 ### Get the project

 ```
-$ hasura quickstart rishi/discord-chuck-norris
+$ hasura quickstart rishi/discord-golang-bot
 ```

 ### Create a webhook to send messages on your channel

 1. Go to your Discord server.

-2. Click on the down array next to your server name and click on `Server Settings`.
+2. Click on the down arrow next to your server name and click on `Server Settings`.

 3. Select the `Webhooks` section from the left pannel.
 Create a webhook.

-4. Copy the Webhook URL and add it to project secrets since it contains
+4. Copy the Webhook URL and add it to project secrets since it contains a secret token that you do not want to explicitly mention in the code.

 ```
 $ hasura secret update discord.webhook <webhook_url>